JorjaFox/website/_posts-old-blog/2010-05-22-missing-persons-on-dvd-july-27th.md

 <a href="//static.jorjafox.net/wordpress/2010/05/missing-dvd.jpg"><img src="//static.jorjafox.net/wordpress/2010/05/missing-dvd-100x100.jpg" alt="" title="missing-dvd" width="100" height="100" class="alignleft size-thumbnail wp-image-2430" /></a> <a href="http://www.tvshowsondvd.com/news/Unsub-Prime-Time-Crime-SJC-Collection/13792">TV Shows on DVD</a> has some of the best news for serious Jorja Fans.

-Mill Creek Entertainment is releasing a 10-DVD set called  "<em>Prime Time Crime: The Stephen J. Cannell Collection</em>".
+Mill Creek Entertainment is releasing a 10-DVD set called  "_Prime Time Crime: The Stephen J. Cannell Collection_".
 Why do you care?
 Because it has the complete series run of all four of his programs.
-That means **all 18 original episodes of <em>Missing Persons</em>**.
-Plus some other shows you've never heard of, though I suspect 80s kids like me will whoop over some classic <em>21 Jump Street</em>.
+That means **all 18 original episodes of _Missing Persons_**.
+Plus some other shows you've never heard of, though I suspect 80s kids like me will whoop over some classic _21 Jump Street_.

 The expected price for this is $29.98 and the DVD goes on sale July 27th.
 They're not yet available for pre-sale on Amazon, but I'll keep track!
 This is, most likely, US and Canada only, as the DVDs are Region-1.
 Have I mentioned that I hate DVD regions?